johnc86/wedding/website/_includes/en_party.md

     <a href="https://goo.gl/maps/8egdG9CUiV9P2hH39" target="_blank"><p><b>Dwór Hulanka, Pawłówek 6, 85-438 Bydgoszcz.</b></p></a>
 </div>

-<p>You'll be drinking lots of Vodka, so start preparing your body!
+<p>You'll be drinking lots of vodka, so start preparing your body!
 A Polish wedding party is quite different to an English wedding.</p>
 <p>The party starts immediately after the wedding ceremony and transport to the venue will be available.</p>
 <p><b>Rooms at the venue are limited and <u>reserved for close family or those who need to look after young children</u>.
 If you would like to put your name down for a room at the party venue please contact us to chat.
 However, the venue is only a short 15 minute ride back to the city.
 We'll be making sure everybody gets back to their hotel safely afterwards.</b></p>
 <p>To summarise the actual party - it basically comes in waves.
 You'll be fed, we'll drink some vodka and then we'll dance.
 After a short while, more food will come and we repeat until sunrise.
 Yes, a Polish wedding usually goes on til the early hours.
 The steady intake of food and mandatory dancing should be enough to keep you sober.
 The tradition is to do a shot at various times throughout the evening, so <em>pace yourself</em>.</p>